New spatial technologies, new social practices: a critical theory of the geoweb

 Zitationsvorschlag

 Elwood, S. (2015).
 New spatial technologies, new social practices: a critical theory of the geoweb.
 Mitteilungen Der Fränkischen Geographischen Gesellschaft, 60(1), 1–6.
-Abgerufen von http://fgg-erlangen.de/fgg/ojs/index.php/mfgg/article/view/335
+Abgerufen von https://fgg-erlangen.de/fgg/ojs/index.php/mfgg/article/view/335

 Ausgabe